Take Action!

 “Energy Efficiency and Renewables” Menu

-Energy underpins almost every sector of our economy.
-The reliability and resilience of our energy is vital.
-This Menu will help communities make choices to be more resilient to severe weather.
+This Menu helps communities make energy choices that will increase their resilient to severe weather.
 Focus areas include “Assessment and Planning”, “Energy Efficiency”, “Renewable Energy Generation”, and “Energy Resilience.”

 workers installing solar panels